-- Take short showers a 5 minute shower uses 4 to 5 gallons of water compared to up to 50 gallons for a bath. - Shut off water while brushing your teeth, washing your hair and shaving and save up to 500 gallons a month. - Use a water-efficient showerhead.
+- Take short showers a 5 minute shower uses 4 to 5 gallons of water compared to up to 50 gallons for a bath. - Shut off water while brushing your teeth, washing your hair and shaving and save up to 500 gallons a month - Use a water-efficient showerhead.
 They're inexpensive, easy to install, and can save you up to 750 gallons a month. - Run your clothes washer and dishwasher only when they are full.
 You can save up to 1,000 gallons a month. - Water plants only when necessary. - Fix leaky toilets and faucets.
 Faucet washers are inexpensive and take only a few minutes to replace.
 To check your toilet for a leak, place a few drops of food coloring in the tank and wait.
 If it seeps into the toilet bowl without flushing, you have a leak.
-Fixing it or replacing it with a new, more efficient model can save up to 1,000 gallons a month. - Adjust sprinklers so only your lawn is watered.
-Apply water only as fast as the soil can absorb it and during the cooler parts of the day to reduce evaporation. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
+Fixing it or replacing it with a new, more efficient model can save up to 1,000 gallons a month. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
 Make it a family effort to reduce next month's water bill! - Visit www.epa.gov/watersense for more information.

-Source Water Protection Tips

-Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source in several ways:
+Source Water Protection Tips: Protection of drinking water is everyone's responsibility.
+You can help protect your community's drinking water source in several ways (THIS IS OPTIONAL LANGUAGE.
+YOU MAY REMOVE THE HIGHLIGHT AND KEEP IT or REMOVE ALL OF THIS INFORMATION)

-- Eliminate excess use of lawn and garden fertilizers and pesticides they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources or consider connecting to a public water system. - Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
+- Pick up after your pets. - Dispose of chemicals properly; take used motor oil to a recycling center. - Volunteer in your community.
 Find a watershed or wellhead protection organization in your community and volunteer to help.
 If there are no active groups, consider starting one.
 Use EPA's Adopt Your Watershed to locate groups in your community, or visit the Watershed Information Network's How to Start a Watershed Team. - Organize a storm drain stenciling project with your local government or water supplier.
 Stencil a message next to the street drain reminding people "Dump No Waste Drains to River" or "Protect Your Water."
 Produce and distribute a flyer for households to remind residents that storm drains dump directly into your local water body.

-Waivers: City of Saxman currently has an approved synthetic organic compounds or SOC waiver through the State of Alaska from 2020 to 2022.
-We are not required to monitor SOC's during this compliance period.
-We plan to continue to submit for this SOC waiver once the waivered period ends.
+Waivers: The City of Saxman currently has an approved synthetic organic compounds (SOC) waiver through the State of Alaska from 2023 to 2025.
+During this period of time Saxman does not need to monitor for SOC's.
+Saxman intends to submit a renewal for the SOC after the waiver expires.